gr-blog/gregros.dev/posts/web/06/debug-webpages-with-code-using-internal-inspector-api.post.md

 You might notice that the *meta-inspector* doesn’t refresh, even if you refresh the end-page (the page we're inspecting) or navigate it somewhere else.

-On one hand, it’s quite convenient, since any functions and variables you defined earlier remain available.
+On one hand, it’s very convenient, since any functions and variables you defined earlier remain available.

 But it also means the *meta-inspector*’s memory is going to fill up with data